In this article, you’ll find answers to questions like:

 1. WHAT ARE ROUNDUPS?

-“The kindergarten roundups are an opportunity for parents of incoming kindergarteners to register their children for their home, meet their school's principal and get acquainted with the campus before the first day of school in August,” Burstein says, noting that children are eligible for kindergarten if they’ve turned 5 by Sept.
+“The kindergarten roundups are an opportunity for parents of incoming kindergarteners to register their children for their home school, meet their school's principal and get acquainted with the campus before the first day of school in August,” Burstein says, noting that children are eligible for kindergarten if they’ve turned 5 by Sept.
 1.

 Each school is in charge of scheduling its roundup.
 To find your school, click here.